Bristol Renaissance Faire Letterboxes

 Box #3

-This dragon is residing with the Friends of Faire.
+This dragon is residing with the Friends of the Faire.
 They keep him in their garden and protect him, but you may go over and meet him.
-Unless you too are a Friend of Faire, you cannot enter their domain, but you don't need to enter to see this dragon.
+Unless you too are a Friend of the Faire, you cannot enter their domain, but you don't need to enter to see this dragon.
 Look at the outer wall of their meeting place formed with large rocks.
-Walk over to the large rock in this wall that is closest to Chain Maille Fashions and sit on it so you are facing the street.
-To your right is a long, leafy plant (spider plant?) and the corner of a brickwork garden wall.
-The dragon is sleeping under the plant, but you can wake him up and bring him out to play.
-Reach in under the plant with your right hand and you'll find the dragon in that corner under a rock chip which he likes to sleep under.
+Walk over to where the front of the Friends of the Faire wall meets Chain Maille Fashions.
+You will find this dragon resting in the garden corner under a piece of concrete tile.
+Carefully remove him without disturbing the plants.
 Be sure to replace him in the same place with the rock chip on top!

 Friends of the Faire (Available All Days)